Regional Training and Employment Strategy

 Retrenched Workers Assistance provides information, advice and skills assessment to assist retrenched workers and those affected by company downsizing to determine the skills they need for future employment.
 The program may provide training in part or full qualifications needed to obtain a new job.
 Training Services NSW collaborates with local agencies and support services to assist affected workers.
-Download the information sheet here.
+View the Retrenched Workers Assistance information sheet.

 Partnering for Jobs focuses on people who are unemployed or marginally attached to the workforce.
 It provides training in areas needed by employers experiencing skill shortages.
 Employers are involved in recruitment, provision of work experience and potential offer of traineeships, apprenticeships or jobs to successful graduates.